junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Send data #XSEND
 ================

-The ``#XSEND`` command allows to send data over TCP or UDP connection.
+The ``#XSEND`` command allows you to send data over TCP and UDP connections.

 Set command
 -----------

-The set command allows to send data over the connection.
+The set command allows you to send data over the connection.

 Syntax
 ~~~~~~